 Accessibility Information

-From what we already know about Journey of Water, Inspired by Moana, this experience will include lots of water features and fountains to help guests learn about the way the cycle of water works.
+Journey of Water, Inspired by Moana, includes lots of water features and fountains to help guests learn about how the cycle of water works.

-The cornerstone of the attraction seems to be a giant Te Fiti statue that stands 16 feet tall, which was placed in December 2022.
-It’s a pretty impressive feat, and there’s no doubt this will end up being one of the most exciting parts of the attraction for Moana fans.
+The cornerstone of the attraction is a giant Te Fiti statue that stands 16 feet tall, which was placed in December 2022.
+It’s a pretty impressive feat, and there’s no doubt this is one of the most exciting parts of the attraction for Moana fans.

-We’ve also seen a large fountain that features the heart of Te Fiti from inside the attraction that will also likely be a focal point for the area.
+There’s a large fountain that features the heart of Te Fiti inside the attraction that is also a focal point for the area.

 Is Journey of Water Kid-Friendly?

-Since it’s an outdoor, walk-through attraction based on one of Disney’s most beloved animated characters, we expect that it will be a crowd pleaser with younger age groups.
+Since it’s an outdoor, walk-through attraction based on one of Disney’s most beloved animated characters, we expect that it this to be a crowd pleaser with younger age groups.

 Be sure to check out our guide on things that might scare little ones at Disney World.